Lindows 4.0 (2003)

 Its name was an obvious lawsuit magnet, and it sure happened, but the lawsuit was settled out of court and apparently got the project developers $20M, which didn't seem to help it much.
 It was since then renamed to Linspire/Freespire, sold to different companies multiple times, and is now owned by PC/OpenSystems LLC.
 Freespire looks like yet enother Ubuntu derivative to me, though I haven't looked deep.
 Linspire costs at least $80 and I'm not $80 interested in it.
 In any case, that distro has little if anything in common with the original Lindows, and should not be judged by this review!

-Installation images are available from WinWorldPC (thanks to its team for doing it!).
+Installation images are available from WinWorldPC (its team is doing a great work keeping old OSes available!).
 It boots in VirtualBox with standard Linux 2.4 setup just fine (PIIX3 chipset, IDE drives, PCNet NIC).
 We are met with a custom graphical bootloader:

 Naturally, I picked the latter option, but the first surprise was lurking there: